Cassie Chadwick: Death

 Chadwick died on her 50th birthday in the Columbus penitentiary, 10 October 1907.
 The funeral service was officiated by Reverend F.W.
 Thompson.
 Her interment was 16 October 1907 in the Episcopal Cemetery (present day Woodstock Anglican Cemetery "A" section VanSittart Avenue) in her birthplace of Woodstock.

 Fallout

-For a time, the Chadwick Mansion on Euclid Avenue and East 82nd Street became a tourist destination.
+For a time, the Chadwick Mansion on Euclid Avenue and East 82nd Street in Cleveland became a tourist destination.
 In the early 1920s, it was torn down for the construction of the Euclid Avenue Temple (now Liberty Hill Baptist Church).

 Chadwick's housekeeper, Mary Londraville, took a satchel apparently for Chadwick's son that the receiver wanted as he thought it to have contained valuables.

+Andrew Carnegie himself was so distressed about how his name had been misused, he made a gift that helped build the Oberon Carnegie Building, used by Oberlin College Library.

 In popular culture

-ILLEGITIMATE, a feature script based on Cassie Chadwick -- who was the greatest female con-artist ever -- placed as semi-finalist in the Writer's Lab 2021.
-It is currently in development.

 Chadwick was the subject of the Canadian TV movie Love and Larceny (1985), where the role of Betsy Bigley was played by Jennifer Dale.

-In the Canadian TV series Murdoch Mysteries, Cassie Chadwick was played by Wendy Crewson.
+Wendy Crewson portrays Chadwick in "The Murdoch Sting" (January 27, 2014), episode 13 of season 7 of the Canadian television period drama Murdoch Mysteries.

+In Seasons 2 and 3 of the HBO TV series The Gilded Age, the character of Maud Beaton, portrayed by Nicole Brydon Bloom, is loosely based on Cassie Chadwick.